-With a fleet of more than 20 steamships, the Illawarra Steam Navigation Company serviced the South Coast, calling at Bermagui on four days per week.
+The Illawarra & South Coast Navigation Company (ISCSNCo) serviced the South Coast, calling at Bermagui on four days per week.
 The steamships carried both passengers and a range of produce, including livestock.
 Boarding the animals was a noisy business and it became known as the “Pig and Whistle Line”.

-The commercial fishing industry began in the early 1900s, providing a valued food source to the early settlers.
+The commercial fishing industry began in the early 1900’s, providing a valued food source to the early settlers.
+An iceworks was set up on the banks of the Bermagui river near southern edge approach to the bridge so as fish and oysters could be sent to Sydney markets.
 Before long the ships brought ice from Sydney, for packing the fish and sending it to the markets.
-In 1948 the first Bermagui Fishermans Co-operative was established to regulate the marketing and hygienic handling of the fish.
+In 1948 the first Bermagui Fisherman’s Co-operative was established to regulate the marketing and hygienic handling of the fish.

-game fishing started in 1933 when Roy Smith became the first angler to catch a black marlin (weighing 105 kg).
-Within two years big game anglers were arriving from around the world, the most notable being the American novelist Zane Grey, who became a regular visitor.
+Big game fishing started in 1933 when Roy Smith became the first angler to catch a black marlin (weighing 105 kg).
+Within two years big game anglers were arriving from around the world, the most notable being the American novelist Zane Grey, who visited in 1936 and 1939.
 Grey fuelled international interest in the sport, and Bermagui, through writing and broadcasting about his fishing exploits.
-He was the first person to catch a yellow fin tuna here, effectively initiating the tuna canning industry in southern New South Wales.
+He was the first person to catch a Yellowfin tuna here, effectively initiating the tuna canning industry in southern New South Wales.

-With unspoilt coastline, eclectic shopping and internationally acclaimed cultural events, today the small fishing village of Bermagui is a popular tourist destination at the heart of the Wilderness coast.
+With unspoilt coastline, eclectic shopping and internationally acclaimed cultural events, today the small fishing village of Bermagui is a popular tourist destination at the heart of the Sapphire Coast.